JavaScript IndexedDB

 Databases

-A database is the highest level of IndexedDB.
-A database contains one or more object stores.
+A database is the highest level of IndexedDB, which contains one or more object stores.

 The IndexedDB can have one or more databases.
 Generally, you’ll create one database per web application.